The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 Over the years I have tried many different cleaning products.
-However, recently I have converted over to the simple vinegar and bicarb remedy.
-Together it is really effective, non toxic and low in price.
-I still however use surface wipes for the loo.
-Now all my cleaning supplies can fit into one bucket, making it easy to go from room to room.
+However, recently I have converted over to the simple vinegar and bicarb solution, together it is effective, non-toxic and budget friendly.
+I put all my cleaning supplies together in a caddy which makes it easy to carry my cleaning kit around to each room in the house.
+Saving time not having to run back and forth for different cleaning products.

 In my cleaning kit I have: